f-droid/fdroid-website/_docs/Update_Processing.md

 Adding updates (i.e. new versions of applications already included in the repository) happens in two ways.
-The simple case is applications where the APK files are binaries, retrieved from a developer’s published build.
-In this case, all that’s required is to place the new binary in the _Repo_ directory, and the next run of `fdroid update` will pick it up.
+The simple case is applications where the APK files are binaries, retrieved from a developer's published build.
+In this case, all that's required is to place the new binary in the _Repo_ directory, and the next run of `fdroid update` will pick it up.